GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 Removed all the "unrestricted" fields (which were exposed via module `Expose Sensitive Data in the Schema`).
 Instead, a single field will now tackle all of its data, whether it is “sensitive” data or not.

-To do this, fields will expose a schema element (whether a field argument, input field, or enum value), or not, depending on the GraphQL schema being exposed as “sensitive” or not.
+To do this, fields will show or hide some element (such as a field argument or enum value) depending on the GraphQL schema being exposed as “sensitive” or not.
 (This is configured in block `Expose Sensitive Data in the Schema` from the Schema Configuration).

 For instance, field `Root.posts` has argument `filter`.
 When the GraphQL schema is configured to expose “sensitive” data, this input object exposes an additional input field `status`, enabling to filter posts by status `"draft"`, `"pending"` or `"trash"` (i.e. allowing to fetch private posts).